top of page

 Wine Tasting Near Dubrovnik

-Although Konavle and Pelješac are very different regions, together they create a compelling picture of southern Croatian winemaking.
+Although Konavle and Pelješac offer two different wine experiences, together they create a compelling picture of southern Croatian winemaking.

 Dubrovnik Wine FAQ